-The EPA regulates premises that have or require an environment protection licence in accordance with the Protection of the Environment Operations Act 1997.
+The EPA regulates premises that have or require an environment protection licence in accordance with the POEO Act.
 A licence is required where more than 5 tonnes of asbestos waste, brought from off-site, is stored at any time.
 All other sites where asbestos waste is stored, typically those that are non-work sites, are regulated by Local Councils.